BlissRoms/Documentation-old/docs/BlissRoms/build-guide.md

 `make blissify`

 And the build should start.
+The build process will take a long time.
+Prepare to wait a few hours, even on a decent machine.

 #### I get an error about no `blissify` targets to build against, what's wrong?